d0tTino/d0tTino/README.md

 If your PATH isn't updating correctly on Windows, run `scripts/fix-path.ps1` from an elevated PowerShell prompt.
 For a more detailed overview, see [docs/terminal.md](docs/terminal.md).
+For details on fastfetch, btm and Nushell/Starship setup, see the [Terminal Tools section](docs/terminal.md#terminal-tools-fastfetch-btm--nushellstarship).

 ## Git hooks